zranger1/PixelblazePatterns/README.md

 New:  Updated to v1.0.1 w/more flame, better wind.

 Realistic 2D Fire effect, with "enhanced" dragon's breath mode.
-Looks best with a diffuser, but quite in any case.
+Looks best with a diffuser, but quite fiery in any case.
 Uses a convolution algorithm inspired by the low-res fire in the prehistoric PSX port of DOOM!
 See code comments for details.

 Video: https://youtu.be/_LuZJvVMEqE